trovu/trovu/docs/editors/index.md

 ## Contribute cities

-Also city abbreviations are part of the [/data](https://github.com/trovu/trovu/tree/master/data) subdirectory, organized by countries.
+Also, city abbreviations are part of the [/data](https://github.com/trovu/trovu/tree/master/data) subdirectory, organized by countries.
 You are welcome to add abbreviations for new countries.
 They should follow a system or pattern well-known to the country's citizens (e.g. [vehicle registration plates](https://en.wikipedia.org/wiki/Vehicle_registration_plate) in Germany).

 ## Contribute documentation